pendle-finance/documentation/docs/information/faq.md

 ## Pausing admins

 The PausingManager contract designates pausing admins capable of pausing protocol functionality.
-The pausing admins have only one ability, during the event of unforeseen vulnerability, the pausing admins are able to ‘pause’ the mint, swap, add and remove liquidity functions.
+The pausing admins have only one ability, during the event of unforeseen vulnerability, the pausing admins are able to ‘pause' the mint, swap, add and remove liquidity functions.
 The pausing admins cannot unpause a paused state.

 Governance will have the power to: